Bobby Witt Jr. Player Props: Royals vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 10.3 K/9, the fourth-best in the league.
+- The 10.3 strikeouts per nine innings compiled by the Rangers pitching staff ranks third in MLB.

-- The Rangers' 3.38 team ERA ranks sixth across all MLB pitching staffs.
+- The Rangers have a 3.40 team ERA that ranks fifth across all MLB pitching staffs.

-- Rangers pitchers combine to surrender the eighth-fewest home runs in baseball (nine total, 0.9 per game).
+- Rangers pitchers combine to allow the sixth-fewest home runs in baseball (nine total, 0.8 per game).

-- The Rangers will look to deGrom (1-0) in his third start of the season.
+- The Rangers will look to Eovaldi (1-1) in his third start this season.

-- In his most recent appearance on Wednesday, the right-hander threw six innings against the Baltimore Orioles, giving up one earned run while surrendering two hits.
+- His most recent time out came on Friday against the Chicago Cubs, when the righty went 5 2/3 innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.